Showing appreciation towards your employees

 How to Show Your Employees That They Are Valued

 You don’t have to have a big budget to celebrate Employee Appreciation Day.
 This list will provide businesses small and large with budget-friendly, employee appreciation ideas that will leave employees feeling valued, motivated, and excited about their careers.

 1. Plan A Unique Off-Site Event

-Before you plan an employee appreciation event, make sure it is an activity that encourages collaboration and interaction.
+Before you plan an employee appreciation event, make sure it is an activity that encourages collaboration and increases employee interaction.
 For instance, consider taking your employees on an escape room adventure, schedule a painting party, or even take them to a murder mystery dinner show.
 Think outside of the box when it comes to planning your off-site event.
 This will show your employees that you put a lot of thought into planning, and that teamwork is important to their professional success.

 2. Give Them the Gift of Health